scheinheiser/wexp/competition.md

 ## [ChoiceScript](https://www.choiceofgames.com/make-your-own-games/choicescript-intro/)
 This software is relatively niche, but it still has facilitated the creation of some impressive software.\
 It works similarly to Ink, with a big scripting language at its core; this gives the user the power to create complex and extensive stories.
-It does lack the ecosystem of Ink though, as it doesn't have tooling similar to inklewriter or inky.\
+It does lack the ecosystem of Ink though, as it doesn't have tooling similar to inklewriter or Inky.\
 The language can be compiled to HTML, which does make it web-compatible - they also give you the ability to insert images, making it good for less text-heavy stories.

 ChoiceScript has support for basic control flow (like `if` statements), but also provides support for more powerful statements like `goto` and `label`; they also allow the user to define their own mutable variables, and provide support for string interpolation.
 Overall, it gives the user more than enough to make complex stories that track the user's decisions throughout.